OcarCampos/YtuAI/README.md

 # Ragnarok Online - Improved Homunculus AI

-This project is dedicated to understanding, documenting, and improving the AI scripts for the Homunculus companion in the game Ragnarok Online.
+This project is dedicated to understanding, documenting, and improving the AI scripts (written in Lua) for the Homunculus companion in the game Ragnarok Online.
 The goal is to create a powerful, efficient, and highly customizable AI for leveling and general use.

 ## Project Goal

-The main objective is to create an enhanced version of the `AI-dieter` custom AI, using the original game AI (`AI-original`) as a reference.
+The main objective is to create an enhanced version of a custom AI, now named `VanilAI`, which is based on the popular AzzyAI.
 This involves:

 -   **Understanding** the logic and structure of the AI scripts.
 -   **Translating** existing Korean documentation to English.